-In 2015 Alderney Wildlife Trust undertook an exciting project to help give us an amazing insight into the lives of our Northern Gannets - T.A.G. - Track a Gannet.
-We fitted miniature GPS tracking devices that use the mobile phone network to transmit the positions of the Gannets, so monitoring their daily movements.
+In 2015 Alderney Wildlife Trust started an exciting project to help give us an amazing insight into the lives of our Northern Gannets, T.A.G. - Track a Gannet.
+We fitted miniature GPS tracking devices that use the mobile phone network to transmit the positions of the Gannets, monitoring their daily movements.

 Alderney’s Northern Gannet colonies are the second most southerly in the world and support over 2% of the species’ population.
 With seven offshore wind farm sites proposed within the English Channel and tidal turbines likely to be deployed in Alderney’s waters, it is more important than ever for us to understand where these magnificent birds are feeding.
 The information gained from the tags gave an unprecedented picture of the Gannets’ life-cycle, feeding habits and the likelihood of their interaction with potential offshore windfarms and tidal turbine developments.